 The interdisciplinary research carries out in the React Group aims at handling coordination and interaction challenges using systems engineering methodologies.
 The underlying approach is to exploit in an integrated manner the dynamical couplings that exist between users, devices and information systems to ease adoption and improve usability in distributed frameworks.
-Innovative domains of deployment are the Internet of things, autonomous transportation systems and social media for learning and knowledge management.
+Innovative domains of deployment are cyber physical systems, autonomous transportation systems, social media for digital education and knowledge management, as well as humanitarian technology.
 The React Group is affiliated with the EPFL Transportation Center (TRACE) and with the Center for Digital Education (CEDE).

 The two main research topics currently investigated in the Group are Coordination Systems and Interaction Systems.

-The current focus in Interaction Systems is on agile social media platforms where utility, usability and appropriation matter, with application to online education and knowledge management.
-The underlying academic disciplines are Human Computer Interaction (HCI), Engineering Education Research, and Technology Enhanced Learning (e-Learning).
+The current focus in Interaction Systems is on mobile and Web platforms where usability and adoption matter, with application to digital education, knowledge management, as well as digital humanitarian technology.
+The underlying academic domains are Human Computer Interaction (HCI), Engineering Education Research, and Technology Enhanced Learning (e-Learning)..

 The Swiss EdTech Collider Association has been created on November 18, 2016, to promote solutions for Digital Education.
 Co-founders are Pierre Dillenbourg (Président), Denis Gillet (Vice-Président), Francesco Mondada (General Secretary) and Marcel Salathé (Treasurer).